joe-castle/timrjs/README.md

 Or include `node_modules/dist/timr.min.js` on your page with a standalone `<script>` tag.

 Both of these will expose a single global method `Timr`.
-Alternatively, they will define a module if you are using RequireJS `require(['timrjs'])`.
+Alternatively, they will define a module if you are using RequireJS `require(['Timr'])`.

 ### Syntax
 ```